 Column 2 indicates that at baseline, approximately 57, 32, and 17 per cent of females experienced emotional, physical and sexual violence, respectively, in the previous 12 months.
 Then at endline, 28 per cent of treatment females and 26 per cent of control females had experienced emotional violence in the previous 12 months.
 Further, approximately 18 per cent and 14 per cent of treatment and control females had experienced physical violence in the previous 12 months, respectively, at endline (down from 31.6 per cent at baseline).
 When examining combined violence indicators, we see that 22 and 19 of treatment and control females, respectively, had experienced physical or sexual violence in the 12 months prior to endline (down from 41 per cent at baseline).
-With respect to the combined measure of emotional, physical or sexual violence in the previous 12 months, 24 and 33 of treatment and control females, respectively, had experienced this at endline (down from 67 per cent at baseline).
-We found no programme impacts on the experience of emotional, physical or sexual violence; however, we did find impacts on help-seeking.
+With respect to the combined measure of emotional, physical or sexual violence in the previous 12 months, 24 and 33 of treatment and control females, respectively, had experience of emotional, physical or sexual violence; however, we did find impacts on the previous.
 Females from PSSN households who experienced physical or emotional violence were 31 pp more likely to seek formal help than those in control households.
 However, this estimate results from a small sample size and should be interpreted with caution.
 There were no impacts on informal help-seeking.